Caldoon222/Coins-counter/README.md

 # Coins-counter

 Simple to use coin counter program that i made.
+You can use your Webcam or Pictures.

 How to use:

-1.Download opencv, open projects settings and edit yours:
+1. Download opencv, open projects settings and edit yours:
 ![settings1](https://github.com/Caldoon222/Coins-counter-Opencv-Cpp/assets/150370026/dedbe61f-979d-436f-9608-151ba5d75fdd)

 VC++ Directories